sarafiorendi/LongExerciseTauReco/README.md

 It will produce two plots showing the distribution and the efficiency of reconstructed quantities with respect to the generated ones.

 Use this file as an example and produce:
-* pulls split by decay mode
+1. pulls split by decay mode
-* efficiency and fake rates for different isolation working points
+2. efficiency and fake rates for different isolation working points
+  1. as a function of pt
+  2. as a function of number of vertices
-* ROC curves
+3. ROC curves
+4. 2D table gen vs reco decay mode (a.k.a. decay mode migration matrix)

+## Vary tau reconstruction parameters and observe their effect on the higher level observables
+After the first spin, try now to play with the tau reconstruction!

+We suggest a number of parameters you can play with:
+* remove 2prong and 3-prong + pi0 decay modes
+* relax and/or tighten the intermediate resonance mass cuts
+* vary the signal cone size
+* increase the pt requirements for a strip to be identified as a pi0

+For each of them, which effect do you expect to see?
+Rerun the reconstruction, ntuplisation and plotting and test it!

+FIXME! add instructions on how to rerun, factorise the cfg